- Influence of Celebrity Wedding Dresses - November 26, 2023

-Sure, jeans are comfy and you’ll feel laid-back when you wear them, but they are definitely not appropriate wedding guest attire.
-If you prefer to wear pants, go for a pair of tailored trousers and pair them with a blouse.
+Sure, jeans are comfy, and you’ll feel laid-back when you wear them, but they are not appropriate wedding guest attire.
+If you prefer to wear pants, wear a pair of tailored trousers and a blouse.

-You should also stay away from frumpy items like baggy sweatshirts or sweat pants.
-Don’t wear any t-shirts, but especially avoid wearing those with logos or wording.
+You should also stay away from frumpy items like baggy sweatshirts or sweatpants.
+Don’t wear any T-shirts, especially those with logos or wording.

 Shorts are another item you should never wear to a wedding.
 Even rompers are considered taboo since they denote a look that’s much too casual.
 A flowy jumpsuit with a floral print should be acceptable, however.